Ricardogll/Game-Development-P1/README.md

 Debug:

-          F1 and F2 to save and load the player position.
+          F1 to load 1st map.

           F3 to see colliders.

+          F5 to save position.

+          F6 to load previous saved position.

 --------